doychinivanov/e-commerce-record-shop/server/README.md

 # Graphql Apollo Server (Express)

 ## Generic info
 This is not a REST service, so there are no endpoints.
 The client fetches the needed data with a query.
-Some requests require a certain autorization.
-Authorization happens with firebase.
+Some requests require a certain authorization.
+The authorization happens with firebase.

 ## Data Structure